-The English Folk Dance and Song Society (EFDSS) run projects and workshops for children and young people throughout the education sector.
+The English Folk Dance and Song Society (EFDSS) runs high quality, creative projects and workshops for children and young people throughout the education sector.

 "Our children got so much out of learning about their locality - it brought our community closer together, which is not always easy, and it was an affirming experience for all of us."

 We had students take part we wouldn't have expected to get themselves involved.
 It also tied in nicely to our curriculum - Year 7 and 8 have both covered World folk music this year.
 It was also excellent for students to experience music from their heritage/culture.